tejaswigowda/book.programmingthecloud.com/src/ptc/prelims/README.md

 By the end of this section you should have a working definition and concept map linking the following terms

+- Client
-- client
+- Server
-- server
+- Computer
-- computer
+- Program
-- program
+- Programmer's Model
-- port
+- Port
 - IP address
 - URL
 - Internet
+- OSI Model
 - HTTP
 - HTTP request
 - HTTP response